 What’s considered “legal advice” is important, as it determines what communication is protected under the attorney-client privilege.

-This is a hypothetical.
+Note: this is a hypothetical and any similarities to actual persons named Bob or Silverman is purely coincidental.
 Bob goes to Attorney Silverman to come into compliance with his offshore accounts.
 Attorney Silverman convinces Bob to let him handle the entire process, including the tax returns, on the basis that all communications will be privileged.

 Silverman then requests Bob to provide his foreign bank account statements and to fill out an organizer.
 Bob forgets to include a Swiss account.